WORKING TO SET YOU FREE

 EXPANDED POSSIBILITIES FOR DISABLED DRIVERS

 The problem remains that some drivers who sustain an injury or other disability, such as truck drivers or equipment operators, rely on their ability to drive a manual transmission vehicle as a matter of survival in their careers.
-Others may prefer the control and fuel economy of a manual transmission, or simply may not be financially able to purchase a new automatic transmission car to replace their fully functional manual vehicle.
-Most funding sources for vehicle modification do not pay for vehicle purchase, and the option of converting a standard to an automatic is a daunting and expensive undertaking.
+Others may prefer the control and performance of a manual transmission, or simply may not be financially able to purchase a new automatic transmission car to replace their fully functional manual vehicle.
+Most funding sources for vehicle modification do not pay for vehicle purchase, and the option of converting a manual to an automatic is a daunting and expensive undertaking.
 A logical and effective technological solution to this problem is now available with the Drivematic Automatic Clutch System.

 The Drivematic system represents a unique opportunity for vendors and evaluators alike to present an innovative, viable option for one sector of our clientele.
 Access Unlimited looks forward to expanding our network of certified vendors and informed evaluators for this new product.
-For further information, contact Access Unlimited at (607) 669-4822 fax (607) 669-4595 or write us at the following address:
+For further information, contact Access Unlimited at +1-607-669-4822 fax +1-607-669-4595 or write us at the following address:

 570 HANCE RD.